appaloosa-store/appaloosa-android-tools/README.md

 Appaloosa.checkBlacklist(INSTANCE_OF_THE_CURRENT_ACTIVITY);
 ```

+The INSTANCE_OF_THE_CURRENT_ACTIVITY should be an Object extending Activity and implementing the ApplicationAuthorizationInterface we provide.
+The two methods to implement allow you to customize the behaviour as explained below.
 Now launch your app.
 The check is done asynchronously and no UI is displayed to the user.
-In case the device is not authorized, a dialog is shown.
-When the user touches "OK", the app is terminated.
+If the device is not authorized, the app is terminated.

 #### Customizing the behaviour
-In case you want to customize the authorization behaviour, you have to do two things:
+In case you want to customize the authorization behaviour, you only need to override the isAuthorized(ApplicationAuthorization) and isNotAuthorized(ApplicationAuthorization) methods.

-> - Make the activity where the check is done extend ApplicationAuthorizationActivity
-> - Override isAuthorized(ApplicationAuthorization) and isNotAuthorized(ApplicationAuthorization)
+The actions you specify in the isNotAuthorized method will be executed before the app is terminated.

 ApplicationAuthorization has the following statuses enum corresponding to all the authorization cases:
 ```